UW-GDA/land-use-travel-patterns/README.md

 ## Introductory/background information
 Linking travel demand and land uses may provide insight into mobility patterns.
 Understanding travel demand pattern for specific land use will help facilities planning.
+Using [the Puget Sound Region](https://psrc-psregcncl.hub.arcgis.com/datasets/PSREGCNCL::census-tracts-2020/about) to discover different land uses.

 ## Problem statement and reserach questions